 Just the other day, I came across an article in the New York Times by Mark Bittman entitled “It’s the Sugar, Folks.”
-He discusses a recent study which looked at the amount of sugar people consumed in 175 countries.
+He discusses a recent study that looked at the number of sugar people consumed in 175 countries.
 The researchers found that an increased sugar intake led to an increase in diabetes.
 High fructose corn syrup had the same effect.

 It seems hard to believe that something which tastes so good can have many negative effects on our health.
 Did you know that sugar reduces the absorption of calcium and magnesium; two important minerals for our bone health?
 Additionally, sugar may cause the release of calcium from our bones, increasing our risk of osteoporosis.

 Sugar creates a vicious addictive cycle.
 You eat the sugar, feel the rush, crash, and then want to take in more.
 I know this firsthand as a recovered “sugar addict.”
 My favorite sweets to binge on were chocolate chips.
 They are always around my house because my husband likes to bake.
 After numerous dental cavities and constantly feeling drained from my snacks, I decided to take sugar off my plate and out of my life.
 I have never felt better or had more energy.
 My clients have also followed suit and have not turned back.

 #1.
 Crowd out sugar by eating sweet vegetables and fruit

 By adding sweet vegetables and fruit to your diet, your cravings for sugar will be significantly reduced.
 You are replacing the sugar with more nutrient-dense food.
 Sweet vegetables include beets, corn, carrots, sweet potatoes, onions, winter squash, and yams.
 Fruit is a wonderful healthy dessert.
 I especially enjoy eating apple slices sprinkled with cinnamon after a meal.

 #2.
 Drink enough water